ymlei/ymlei.github.io/_pages/about.md

 Storage Core
 ------
-To answer what storage processor we need?
+To answer what storage processor should be like.
 Profile current processors (ARM/RISC-V) in storage system with in-storage computation with gem-5.<br>
 *In processing...*<br><br>

 Contact
 ======
-ymlei1817 AT gmail DOT com
+ymlei1817 AT gmail DOT com<br>
 ymlei AT bupt DOT edu DOT cn
 <br><br>

 Misc.
 ======
- Sports: walk & think, tennis and jog.
+ **Sports**: walk & think, tennis and jog.
  In my spare time, I enjoy reading, cooking, driving, hiking and exploiting nature and cities.
 <br><br>
 <div align=center>